privacypass/challenge-bypass-extension/docs/CONFIG.md

 A string specifying a domain where users can obtain signed tokens by solving a challenge/CAPTCHA.
 This is helpful to allow users to build up initial stockpiles of tokens before they browse.

+### config["opt-endpoints"]

+Optional endpoints for use by the particular configuration.

 ### config["error-codes"]